atomicincrement/atomicincrement.github.io/_posts/2021-11-18-polynomial-approximation.md

 and many others.

-We can also target new architectures like Arm SVE which do not fit the X86 model.
+We have also targeted new architectures like Arm SVE which do not fit the X86 model.
 We are working with the Isambard A64FX cluster to attempt to improve existing algorithms.